Search This Blog

 3/4 stick butter or margarine

-1 c light brown sugar firmly packed
+1 c light or dark brown sugar firmly packed

 1/3 c milk